-Olufunke is a certified Personal Development Coach, a Carer and a Public Speaker.
+Olufunke is a Mum and a Carer.

 She is passionate about helping people to find fulfillment in their individual life journeys.
 Olufunke speaks from the heart; she strongly believes in the difference the ‘God-factor’ makes in caring roles and uses this as a platform for her coaching practice, drawing inspiration from her personal faith as a Christian.